Touring Productions and Student Matinées

 Set in Louisville in the 1920s, Red Riding Hood must walk through Central Park to visit her ailing grandmother.
 Along the way, she encounters a washed-up pair of vaudeville comedians: Mr. Wolfie and his sidekick Mr. Moley.
 The duo’s harebrained attempts to steal Red’s basket of goodies results in a hilarious sequence of events!
 Produced by special arrangement with Dramatic Publishing, Woodstock, Ill.

 A performance + Q&A session grows comprehension of literary genre.
 Shows feature a set & props hand-made from familiar objects, demonstrating that resourcefulness is a gateway to creative expression.

 Fables: Anything But Aesop

 Aesop is perhaps the most famous fabulist in history, but this is not a show about him!
 A lively troupe of actors is determined to perform fables from all over the world as long as they are not from Aesop.
 This educational 30- min. play brings to life stories from Brazil, China, Ghana, and India.

 Molly Whuppie is the spunky heroine at the center of dangerous and wondrous adventures in Appalachia.
 In this tale, Molly falls into a magical world where her bravery and kindness among fantastical creatures bring reward.

 Nation in Crisis

-This interactive, one-hour production blends discussion and performance—transporting students to key moments and events from the Civil Rights Era.
-From Little Rock to Montgomery and from Martin Luther King, Jr. to a Tuskegee Airman, students encounter history as it was happening in those challenging times.
-And the teaching artist guides students as they respond to the voices and scenes they witness.
+This interactive, one-hour production blends discussion & performance—transporting students to key events & moments in the Civil Rights Era.
+From Little Rock to Montgomery and Martin Luther King, Jr. to a Tuskegee Airman, students encounter history as it happened in those challenging times.
+The Teaching Artist guides students as they respond to the voices and scenes they witness.